joaquinlmartin/Ironhack-Project-M1/readme.md

 *Ironhack-Project-M1*

 ## Description:
-It is a video game designed with JS, Html, Css and Canvas.
+It is a game designed with JS, Html, Css and Canvas.
 You drive a spaceship through the universe and you must survive as long as possible.
-You go through obstacles and you have to dodge them.
+You go through obstacles and you have to dodge or destroy them.
 When an enemy appears you must destroy everything you can to survive.
-Advance, dodge everything and fight with enemies are your tools to survive as long as possible and cross the universe.
+Advance, dodge everything and fight with enemies are your tools to survive as long as possible and cross the universe to survie to this journey.

 ## MVP:

 Class Game
 Class Player
 Class Enemy
+Class Stones
+Class Shoot
+Class Sounds

 ## Backlog:

-Files transitions.
-Classes and methods definition.
+- Animations
+- Styles
+- Scores

 ## Data structure

+- None
 #### class Game

 ```